 What is depreciation?

 Depreciation is the natural wear and tear that occurs to a building and the assets within it over time.
-The Australian Taxation Office (ATO) allows owners of any income producing properties including warehouses to claim a tax deduction for this wear and tear.
+The Australian Taxation Office (ATO) allows owners of any income producing properties (including warehouses) and businesses to claim a tax deduction for this wear and tear.

 Warehouse depreciation deductions

 Warehouse depreciation deductions can be claimed for the wear and tear of the building structure via a capital works deduction, and for the plant and equipment assets contained within the property.

 Also known as building write-off, these deductions are available for the depreciation of the building’s structure and are based on the historical construction costs of the building and any items fixed permanently to the building.
 Examples include the bricks, mortar and walls.

 When assessing capital works deductions commercial warehouses can fall into two ATO classifications.

 The first is as a “building intended to be used on completion for non-residential purposes such as a shop or office”.
 Investors in this category can claim eligible capital works deductions if construction commenced after 19 July 1982 at a rate of 2.5 per cent or 4 per cent, depending on the year of construction.